 Your tween reaches a point when their social life requires transportation and you may not always be available to provide it.
-Public transportation – buses and trains – can provide the solution.
+Public transportation, such as buses and trains, can provide the solution.
 However, along with their convenience come some challenges.
-This article will answer some common questions and concerns about trains vs. buses: how to let your tweens get around.
+This article will answer some common questions and concerns you may have about sending your children on public transport.

 There are many benefits to using trains and buses:

 It is important to help your teen become wise about the use of public trains and buses before they use them.
 Take the time to teach your teen how to decipher bus and/or train schedules and maps.
 If you live in a town with a local bus route or train, review the schedule together, pointing out the departure and arrival columns, the weekday versus weekend schedules, and any other pertinent information.
 You can also use the Internet to check schedules.
 Consider some hypothetical trips.
 You can also ride with your tween a few times to monitor their behaviour and make sure they are using good judgment and following rules for safety.